ecoli.library.parquet_emitter

 Parameters:

-• ndjson (str) – Path to newline-delimited JSON file.
+• outfile (str) – Path to output Parquet file.
+Can be local path or URI.

-• encodings (dict[str, str]) – Mapping of column names to Parquet encodings
+• schema (dict[str, Any]) – Full mapping of column names to Polars dtypes.

 Warning